TierZeroSecurity/syn_spoof_scanner/README.md

                         Comma-separated list of ports to scan -F, --fast            Perform a scan of the top 100 common ports (like Nmap) -s SOURCE_IP, --source-ip SOURCE_IP
-                        Source IP address to use for scanning -i INTERFACE, --interface INTERFACE
+                        Source IP address to use for scanning (IP address of the interface (-i)) -i INTERFACE, --interface INTERFACE
                         Network interface to use for sending packets (e.g., eth0, wlan0) -ss SPOOFED_IPS, --spoofed-ips SPOOFED_IPS